 In our recent study, concerns about the 2025 COLA projections were evident, with three out of five Social Security beneficiaries expressing worry.
 Nearly 60% of the beneficiaries polled are looking into ways to secure an additional income course to offset the small benefits increase in 2025.

-Yes, Veterans' Disability Compensation benefits will also increase by the projected 2.5% in 2025.
+Yes, Veterans' Disability Compensation benefits will also increase by 2.5% in 2025.
 The Department of Veterans Affairs, which administers VA benefits, adjusts the benefit amounts annually based on the Social Security COLA following President Biden's signing of the Veterans Compensation Cost-of-Living Adjustment (COLA) Act of 2023.

 Your exact Social Security payment amount depends on several factors, including your work history and income.
 To find your monthly benefit amount, create a mySocialSecurity account on SSA.org.